 Recessions and economic slowdowns are unpredictable.
 They can be caused by natural disasters, pandemics, system breakdowns or just the natural flow of economic cycles.
 Although there is very little we can do about when a slowdown happens, there are a lot of things we can do when they happen.

 For some of us, the recession of 2008 is fresh in our minds.
 For others, it was a distant memory.
 And still, for new entrepreneurs, the 2020’s will be the first test of their business’s ability to be resilient during a tough economic climate.
-The COVID-19 pandemic has created a sense of uncertainty for the future for many small and large businesses as well as their employees.
+The latest pandemic created a sense of uncertainty for the future for many small and large businesses as well as their employees.

 The good news is that we can learn from the past and apply some principles used during the 2008 crisis.
 Even though many small businesses and large companies never recovered from the recession, there were many that not only survived, they were in a position to take advantage of the recovery.

 In this article, we will be discussing some strategies that strong companies implement and habits they practice that prepare them to survive and even thrive during a recession and economic slowdown.
 Some of these strategies are better when implemented before a slowdown happens.
 However, most of them can be implemented right away.
 Don’t forget to subscribe to this site and follow us on social media to get more useful information.